Nothing enlivens a dry conceptual essay like a cow.

 - You and I both appreciate the oddness of the wealth conveyed by that stone on the floor of the ocean, but what is it you see in your life today that convinces you that you have money?
 That little slip of paper at the ATM that tells you your current balance is pretty flimsy evidence, don’t you think?

 - Your first few sentences are the written equivalent of warm-up throws, or rubbing your hands together to improve your grip before picking up the sledgehammer.
 Both serve a purpose, but they don’t compare to the live action.
 We can do something else while you’re getting ready.
-For example, that slip of paper with numbers on it.
+For example, those painted Xs on the limestone fei.
 That’s a nice curve ball.
 Serve that up.
-A good first sentence that uses it might be: “The little slip of paper from the ATM that tells us our current balance is as close as most of us get to holding our wealth in our hand.”
+“Painting Xs on the fei was the physical equivalent of putting a freeze on the Yap’s entire national bank account.”

 - If you want to make a point about a concept we use subconsciously, so that we no longer notice it, you need to put something in our hands.
 We’re more likely to think about the unthinkable if you make us handle it than if you ask us to think about it.
 If it were thinkable, we’d have thought it.
-So, instead of a series of rhetorical questions, how about a quick illustration: If I want to build a house on the island of Yap, I hire some islanders to roll a huge limestone rock—almost the weight of the house I want to build—to the contractor’s hut and leave it there.
-And the islanders I hire?
-They get paid in limestone rocks too, or maybe one that they’ll share until they figure out how to divide what it can buy.
+So, instead of a series of rhetorical questions, how about a quick illustration: The stone at the bottom of the ocean is a foreign bank account.
+Its owner never puts his hand on the money it contains.
+Nobody ever sees it.
+But its existence—if no one disputes it—is enough to persuade contractors to build its owner a new house.

 I understood today’s lesson about cows and chips.
 I remember the island of Yap and how the people used limestone as their form of currency.